 Strong’s Concordance indicates that the word that is translated as confess in 1 John 1:9 means to admit guilt.
 Strong goes on to state that confess in this scripture means “to confess by way of admitting oneself guilty of what one is accused of, the result of inward conviction.”
 Strong does not indicate that there is an inference of repentance.

-However, there are several scriptures in subsequent chapters of First John that infer that this book of the Bible was written to people who already were Christians.
+There are several scriptures in subsequent chapters of First John that imply that this book of the Bible was written to people who already were Christians.
 Among these scriptures are 1 John 2:12-14, 19; 3:1; and 5:13.
 In other words, 1 John 1:9 is applicable to Christians specifically.

-Also, the following comments by Matthew Henry’s Complete Commentary on the Bible indicate that 1 John 1:9 is directed to believers (i.e., Christians):
+The following comments by Matthew Henry’s Complete Commentary on the Bible also indicate that 1 John 1:9 is directed to believers (i.e., Christians):

 God has given his testimony to the continued sin and sinfulness of the world, by providing a sufficient effectual sacrifice for sin, that will be needed in all ages, and to the continued sinfulness of believers themselves by requiring them continually to confess their sins, and apply themselves by faith to the blood of that sacrifice.